xyproto/tinyxxd/README.md

 # tinyxxd

-Standalone `xxd` for Linux.

-`xxd` is a utility that comes with ViM and is dual licensed under GPL-2 and MIT-X11.

-This is a fork of `xxd`, and a drop-in replacement.
+`xxd` is a utility that comes with ViM.
+This is a standalone fork of `xxd`, and a drop-in replacement that only targets Linux.

+### General info

+* License: GPL2
+* Version: 1.0.0